-Ensuring that records are stored safely and securely for the period set out in Regulation 183 R V Keeping enrolment and attendance records (Regulations 158, 159, 160, 161, 162) and other documents listed in Regulations 160, 177 and 178, ensure they are accurate and available to families on request (National Law: section 175).
+Ensuring that records are kept confidential and not divulged except as permitted under Regulations 181 and 182 R √ Ensuring that records are stored safely and securely for the period set out in Regulation 183 R √ Keeping enrolment and attendance records (Regulations 158, 159, 160, 161, 162) and other documents as listed in Regulations 160, 177 and 178, ensuring they are accurate and available to families on request (National Law: section 175).
 If a service approval is transferred, the documents must be transferred to the receiving approved provider (Regulation 184).
-R V
+R V Child Safe Standards Facilitating the implementation of the Child Safe Environment and Wellbeing Policy at all levels R √ Ensuring all staff, volunteers, and leaders are informed of and comply with the Code of Conduct Policy R √ Implementing risk management strategies that focus on preventing, identifying and mitigating risks to children R √ Ensuring that staff and volunteers understand their obligations on information sharing and record keeping R √ Regularly reviewing the organisation's practices to ensure child safety and wellbeing R √ Ensuring risk assessment and management within the service is properly focused on identifying, preventing and reducing risks of child abuse and harm R V